MiguelGarcaoSilva/msig/README.rst

 MSig
 ===========

-MSig is a method designed to evaluate the statistical significance of motifs from multivariate time series data.
+MSig is a a statistical frame for evaluating the statistical significance of motifs with arbitrary multivariate order, possibly encompassing different variable types

 Highlights
 --------

-- **Null Model**: The method uses a null model to estimate the probability of a motif occurring by chance.
+- **Pattern probability**: The method uses a null model to estimate the probability of a motif occurring by chance.
-- **Significance**: The method calculates the significance of a motif by comparing the probability of the motif occurring by chance with the probability of the motif occurring in the data.
+- **Significance**: The method calculates the significance of a motif using binomial tails to compute the probability of a motif recurring a certain number of times within a time series of a given length.

 Installation
 ------------